“Labor Omnia Vincit” McKay Law

 Instacart Accident Lawyer in Ada, OK | McKay Law

-Instacart Delivery Accident Lawyer in Ada, OK | McKay Law
+Instacart Delivery Crash Legal Counsel in Ada, OK | McKay Law

 • Drive their own cars

-• Collect orders at grocery stores
+• Shop for groceries at stores

-• Carry groceries to customer addresses
+• Deliver groceries to customers

 • GPS distraction in unknown neighborhoods